 The Georgia Bar Foundation was created for charitable, religious, and educational purposes in 1967.
 It is a 501(c)(3) organization named by the Supreme Court of Georgia in 1983 to receive IOLTA funds to support legal services for the poor, to improve the administration of justice, to promote professionalism in law practice in order best to serve the public, to aid children involved in the justice system, and to advance the legal system through historical study.
 The Foundation has a 19-member Board of Trustees, 16 of whom are appointed directly by the Supreme Court of Georgia and three of whom are members by virtue of being officers of the State Bar of Georgia.
 The Foundation has three staff members.

 Each year the Foundation accepts applications for grant awards to support law-related projects for the public good throughout the state.
-The deadline for receipt of the completed grant application form is 5 p.m., May 2, 2016.
-Grant award decisions are made annually before the end of the first quarter of the Foundation's fiscal year (July 1 - June 30).
+The 2017-18 Georgia Bar Application is now available.
+Click here to download the instructions and click here to download the application.
+The deadline for submission is Monday, May 1, at 4:30 p.m.

 Notice Regarding Amendments to Georgia Rule of Professional Conduct 1.15